Application of Medical Yoga into Healthcare

 - An overview of neuroscience and lifestyle medicine

-- An understanding of the role of emotions and psychophysiological stress and on health and disease
+- An understanding of the role of emotions and psychophysiological stress on health and disease

-- A review of the theory and clinical application of medical Yoga
+- A review of the theory and clinical applications of medical Yoga

 - An understanding of how to implement Yoga-based clinical interventions